Action: Retain residual tree patches in logged areas

 Key messagesRead our guidance on Key messages before continuing

-- Two studies evaluated the effects of retaining residual tree patches in logged areas on bat populations.
-The two studies were in Canada.
+- Three studies evaluated the effects of retaining residual tree patches in logged areas on bat populations.
+The three studies were in Canada.

 COMMUNITY RESPONSE (0 STUDIES)

-- Abundance (2 studies): Two replicated, site comparison studies in Canada found no difference in bat activity (relative abundance) along the edges of residual tree patches and the edges of clearcut blocks.
+- Abundance (3 studies): Two replicated, site comparison studies in Canada found no difference in bat activity (relative abundance) along the edges of residual tree patches and the edges of clearcut blocks.
 One replicated, site comparison study in Canada found that the activity of smaller bat species was higher along the edge of residual tree patches than in the centre of clearcut blocks, but the activity of larger bat species did not differ.
 One replicated, controlled study in Canada found that residual tree patches had similar activity of little brown bats and northern long-eared bats and lower activity of silver-haired bats compared to clearcut forest patches.

 Logging by clearcutting results in large open, cleared areas in forests (clearcut blocks).
 Residual tree patches may be left uncut within these areas.